-2. Notify the Societies Committee about your AGM.
+Step 2: Notify the Societies Committee about your upcoming AGM/EGM.

-Just email socelect@ with the details of your AGM (date, time, location).
+You must email email@example.com with the details of your general meeting (date, time, location).

-It's no longer required that an Elections Officer/Advisor attends your E/AGM but we're happy to come along if you'd like some help running the meeting or help with any questions you may have.
+It's no longer required that an Elections Officer/Advisor attends your AGM/EGM but the Societies Committee will send someone to your general meeting if you would like some help running the meeting or if you have any questions.

 Some important notes:

-5. To run for a position, a member must have paid membership before notice of the General Meeting is given to all members.
-Any person who has paid membership after notice of the General Meeting is issued is not eligible to vote in the society's elections.
+- To run for a position, a member must have paid membership before notice of the General Meeting was given to all members.
+Any person who has paid membership after notice of the General Meeting was issued is not eligible to vote in the society's elections.